Please see below a list of our most frequently asked questions.

 Each step in our admission process is outlined on the website.
 Early registration is advised.

-The main entry point is at reception - children are admitted to reception in the autumn term of the school year after they turn 4.
-Additionally, we have intakes at 7, 8, 11 and 13 years of age (school years 3,4,7 and 9), with occasional places available in other years.
+The main entry point is at reception based at our Pre-Prep - children are admitted to reception in the Autumn term of the school year after they turn 4.
+Additionally, we have intakes at 7, 8, 11 (school years 3,4, and 7), with occasional places available in other years.

 Depending on the date of registration, gender and birth date, applicants are placed on one of three lists: